THE CORNEAL TRANSPLANT SURGERY PATIENT EXPERIENCE

 What Conditions May Lead to Corneal Transplantation?

 Common corneal conditions that require transplantation surgery include keratoconus, corneal edema, and corneal dystrophies.
 Corneal transplant surgery has evolved into a highly specialized procedure, best performed by surgeons who are corneal fellowship trained.
-We usually perform our transplant surgery in our state-of-the-art eye surgery center, a freestanding ambulatory surgery center that specializes in eye surgery.
+At Washington Eye Physicians and Surgeons, we perform transplant procedures in our state-of-the-art eye surgery center, a freestanding ambulatory surgery center that specializes in eye surgery.